 Also, the key information for the last symbol sttiched is added to the header.
 Finally, the timer pause button becomes active.
 Once you start stitching, your time is measured.
 If you are going to take a break, pause the timer to get more accurate statistics.
 (If you go a certain period of time, settable on the Options tab, without taking a stitch, the timer will pause automatically.)

 Another Option is to mark the last stitch completed in a different color.
 Here we've used pink.
 The last stitch made will stay pink until you complete another stitch, at which time the current pink stitch will turn blue and the newest stitch will be pink.
-(Please note, the position of the last stitch is not remembered from session to session.)

 You can also search for a symbol without marking anything complete by going into search mode (click the magnifying glass button).